joergnick/cqExperiments/nonlinearMaxwell/README.txt

 # cqExperiments/nonlinearMaxwell

+The following package versions were used for the present experiments (Given through the output of nonlinearMaxwell/libversions.py):

+Python version: (3, 5, 2, 'final', 0)
+Bempp version : 3.3.4
+Scipy version : 1.4.1
+Numpy version : 1.18.5

 The following commands (with a shell in the folder cqExperiments, one level above the present level) recover the plots of the corresponding manuscript:

 python3 nonlinearMaxwell/generate_grids.py